srthurman/selectstarfromlanguages/content/04122015_oo_principles_part_1_python.md

 You can redefine methods in the child class that exist in the parent class if you want different behavior.
 You can also add classes and attributes to the child class that don't exist in the parent class.

-Python supports multiple inheritance, meaning a child class can have muliple parents.
+Python supports multiple inheritance, meaning a child class can have multiple parents.
 Syntax is similarly straightforward:

 ```python
 class ChildClass(ParentClass1, ParentClass2, ParentClass3)